 You choose.
-It has to be enjoyable that serves the aerobic goal," says Dr. Pereira.
-He also points out that it's essential to maintain a healthy diet, cut out the sweets, and increase protein to rebuild muscles to reap the most benefits from your workouts.
+It has to be enjoyable that serves the aerobic goal.
+Dr. Pereira, one of our primary doctors, points out that it's essential to maintain a healthy diet, cut out the sweets, and increase protein to rebuild muscles to reap the most benefits from your workouts.

 Pick something that you enjoy.
 Play a game of basketball, football, or tennis.
 Go jogging or walking with a friend, or go for a bike ride.
 Take some time for yourself and rock out to music or watch a favorite TV show while you step away the miles on an elliptical or stair-climbing machine at the gym.
 Go for a hike, or take your kids outside to the park and play with them.
 You can also try aerobic classes.